Updated for NCAA Tournament (March 2009)

 March is here and that means it is time for March Madness!
-In this article, we highlight some of the sports marketplace statistics that we study — and come up with a simple-to-use system that has been profitable over the past few years of March Madness.
+Last year, we highlighted some of the sports marketplace statistics that we study — and came up with a simple-to-use system that has been profitable during March Madness.
 Note that the system we highlight below may also be used during Conference Playoffs (as the system is based on all games during March and April).
 There is increased public attention as we near the NCAA Tournament — so that Betting Against the Public works particularly well at this time of the college basketball season.

 Betting Against the Public and Public Games

 Betting Against the Public has proven to work across all of the major sports.
 Its consistency is remarkable; we have seen that Betting Against the Public and SportsInsights’ Square Plays have consistently won in the 53%-57% range, on average.
 We have also seen that this approach of Betting Against the Public works particularly well in “big games” or “games of national focus.”
 The rationale is that with more of the public watching a game, more public biases occur in the sports betting marketplace (such as betting on “favorites” and “overs”).
 This leads to an increase in the edge for “sharp bettors.”

 SportsInsights collects and displays numerous sports marketplace indicators, with Betting Percentages being its most popular.
 Betting Percentages are very useful at helping to uncover value in the sports marketplace.
 We also feel, however, that other indicators – such as the Number of Bets are important as well.

 Using a simple system that typically takes College Hoops underdogs, we overlaid a filter that uses only the top 1/3 of games in terms of number of bets.
 The winning percentage increased by more than 2%!
 This makes sense, because games with public interest will lead to overpriced favorites.
 The moral of the story: if you are Betting Against the Public, focus on the games where there is a lot of Public interest.